Morning, Wednesday, 16th September 2020

 THIS EVENT IS CPD CERTIFIED

-The conference will provide a timely opportunity to discuss the use of technology, artificial intelligence, and genomics to improve the diagnosis of disease.
+This conference will examine the use of technology, artificial intelligence, and genomics to improve the diagnosis of disease.

-It will also be an opportunity to discuss the Medicines and Medical Devices Bill announced in the Queen’s Speech, which outlines aims to develop advanced therapies and rapid diagnostics in the UK through:
+It will be an opportunity to discuss the Medicines and Medical Devices Bill currently before parliament, which aims to develop advanced therapies and rapid diagnostics in the UK through:

 The agenda includes keynote addresses from: